asset-group/5ghoul-5g-nr-attacks/README.md

 # 1. 📋 Requirements

 * **Software:** The binary release has been tested and confirmed to work on bare-metal Ubuntu 18.04.
 However a docker container is provided to run *5Ghoul PoC & Fuzzer* in **any Linux based OS capable of running Docker**.
 We have validated the container in `Docker version 24.0.2`.
-Note that **we don't recommend using any virtual machine** since the latency of USB3 needs to be kept as low as possible.
+Note that **we do not recommend using any virtual machine** since the latency of USB3 needs to be kept as low as possible.

 * **Hardware:**

   * **USRP B210:** Use of a software-defined-radio (SDR) is required.
 We recommend the use of **[USRP B210](https://www.ettus.com/all-products/ub210-kit/)**, which can be acquired directly from ETTUS.
-However, *5Ghoul PoC & Fuzzer* relies on OpenAirInterface 5G software stack, which can works with other [other SDRs](https://gitlab.eurecom.fr/oai/openairinterface5g/-/wikis/OpenAirSystemRequirements#supported-rf) that might also work with our PoC.
+However, *5Ghoul PoC & Fuzzer* relies on OpenAirInterface 5G software stack, which can work with other [other SDRs](https://gitlab.eurecom.fr/oai/openairinterface5g/-/wikis/OpenAirSystemRequirements#supported-rf) that might also work with our PoC.

      <p align="center"><img src="./docs/figures/sdr-usrpb210.png" alt="sdr-usrpb210" width="150" height="auto" /></p>
 <p align="center">